The Link Between Diabetes and Aortic Stenosis

 Diabetes is a risk factor for aortic stenosis along with smoking, high cholesterol and high blood pressure.
 What's more, having both diabetes and aortic stenosis makes it more likely that you will develop severe aortic stenosis.

-The process that causes aortic stenosis is much like the process that causes plaque to build up inside arteries.
+The process that causes aortic stenosis, which is also known as a heart valve failure, is much like the process that causes plaque to build up inside arteries.
 Diabetes might contribute to this by increasing inflammation and calcium formation.
 Calcium buildup is the most common cause of aortic stenosis.

 Research studies have made the link between diabetes and aortic stenosis clearer in several areas.
 For instance: